 When we bring an Heirloom like this into our homes, we add depth and joy to our daily life.
-We notice beauty a bit more, we recognize the time and skill spent on a craft.
+We notice beauty a bit more and we recognize the time and skill spent on a craft.

-This is a Historical postage stamp quilt from approx 1870 -1880.
+This is an Historical postage stamp quilt from approximately 1870 -1880.
 A traditional double nine patch quilt in excellent condition, which is treadle machine pieced and hand quilted, with tiny postage stamp pieces measuring a mere 3/4" per side.
-We imagine this piece framed and installed as a an exceptional focal piece in your home or as the quintessential that pulls the guest bedroom together.
+We imagine this piece framed and installed as a an exceptional focal piece in your home or as the quintessential foundation that pulls the guest bedroom together.

 Beautifully made by a woman named Nettie Via of Preble City, Ohio.
 It measures 76" X 84" and is in excellent, never washed condition, with a couple of small brown spots (see photos) and no wear.
 The quilt feels strong and sturdy overall.
 There is straight line quilting throughout at an even 8-9 stitches to the inch, with faint pencil marks still visible in places.
 The back is white, the hand-stitched binding is solid red, and the batting is thin.
-You can see cotton seed residue inside when you hold the quilt up to the light..
-Can be used as a throw, a bed coverlet for a twin bed, or styled as a fabulous and unforgettable Tablecloth.
+You can see cotton seed residue inside when you hold the quilt up to the light.
+It can be used as a throw, a coverlet for a twin bed, or styled as a fabulous and unforgettable Tablecloth.
 See images for more detail.
-This item has been professionally cleaned one time.
+This vintage postage stamp quilt has been professionally cleaned one time.
 Sold as is, not refundable or eligible to return.

 Purchased from a New England Estate